rustdesk/doc.rustdesk.com/content/self-host/install/_index.en.md

 #### How to Install the server
 Please setup your firewall on your server prior to running the script.

-Make sure you have got access via ssh or otherwise setup prior setting up the firewall, command for UFW is.
+Make sure you have got access via ssh or otherwise setup prior setting up the firewall, the example commands for UFW(debian based) are.
 ```
 ufw allow proto tcp from YOURIP to any port 22
 ```